boginw/P5/report/3 Iteration 2/MI algorithm considerations.md

 # Machine intelligence algorithm candidates
 Three different reports on this subject were analyzed in order to create a foundation for choosing the right sequence of algorithms.
 The following section accounts for the different algorithms described in the papers that is considered potential candidate algorithms.
-Most papers take the same abstract steps as described in section \ref{ssec:DEMOPROG} when recognizing a speed sign: detect if there's actually a red circle, check if it's a speed sign, isolate and normalize the numbers, recognize the numbers and thus the speed sign.
+Most papers take the same abstract steps as described in section \ref{ssec:MI_Overview} when recognizing a speed sign: detect if there's actually a red circle, check if it's a speed sign, isolate and normalize the numbers, recognize the numbers and thus the speed sign.

 This section will describe the different methods in each step, as the specific method is interchangeable with little to no alterations needed to the previous and following steps.
 This is due to the similarity of the input and output of each step.